grafana/grafana/docs/sources/shared/datasources/tempo-editor-traceql.md

 To use the TraceQL query editor in self-hosted Grafana 9.3.2 and older, you need to [enable the `traceqlEditor` feature toggle](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/).

+### Streaming and gRPC

-If trying to query a self-managed Grafana Tempo or Grafana Enterprise Traces database with a gateway (e.g., nginx) in front of it from your hosted Grafana, that gateway (e.g., nginx) must allow gRPC connections.
-If it does not, streaming will not work and queries will fail to return results.
+If trying to query a self-managed Grafana Tempo or Grafana Enterprise Traces database with a gateway, such as nginx, in front of it from your hosted Grafana, that gateway (for example, nginx) must allow gRPC connections.
+If it doesn't, streaming won't work and queries will fail to return results.

+If you can't configure your gateway to allow gRPC, deactivate streaming in your hosted Grafana.
+In Grafana 11.2 and newer, you can deactivate **Streaming** in your Tempo data source settings from **Connections** > **Data sources** in the Grafana menu.
-If you cannot configure your gateway to allow gRPC, open a support escalation to request streaming query results be disabled in your hosted Grafana.
+You can also open a support escalation to request streaming query results be disabled in your hosted Grafana.

 ## Write TraceQL queries using the query editor